 Curt currently serves as Artistic Director for First Coast Opera in St. Augustine, Florida, and is an active freelance producer and conductor of opera and music performances throughout the United States.
 He has collaborated with hundreds of directors, conductors, designers, singers, musicians, and technicians to create compelling operatic storytelling that celebrates artistry and moves audiences.As the second-longest serving General Director for Opera Saratoga, Curt guided the company's rebranding from the Lake George Opera Festival, expanded its longstanding Young Artist Programs, produced 22 new summer festival productions, including the professional premiere of Ned Rorem’s Our Town, produced and directed an annual children’s opera tour, and planned and led numerous other year-round programs and events.He formerly served as General Director of Sorg Opera in Middletown, Ohio, and Whitewater Opera in Richmond, Indiana.

-Curt’s original compositions reflect his life-long commitment to vocal music.He has written two one-act operas, both on librettos by his frequent collaborator Nelson Sheeley.The Stranger’s Tale was premiered by Sorg Opera in 2005 to commemorate that company’s 15th Anniversary Season.Conceived as a companion piece to Stravinky’s L’histoire du soldat, the chamber opera headlined the 2009 Resonanz Festival in Albany, New York.
-First Coast Opera will perform its Florida premiere in 2018.
-His family opera, The Trial of B. B. Wolf, premiered in Saratoga Springs, New York in June 2011, was performed with a new chamber orchestration by First Coast Opera in March 2017, and will be performed by Central Florida Vocal Arts in November 2017.
+Curt’s original compositions reflect his life-long commitment to vocal music.He has written two one-act operas, both on librettos by his frequent collaborator Nelson Sheeley.The Stranger’s Tale was premiered by Sorg Opera in 2005 to commemorate that company’s 15th Anniversary Season.Conceived as a companion piece to Stravinky’s L’histoire du soldat, the chamber opera headlined the 2009 Resonanz Festival in Albany, New York, and received its Florida premiere in 2018.
+His family opera, The Trial of B. B. Wolf, premiered in Saratoga Springs, New York in June 2011, was performed with a new chamber orchestration by First Coast Opera in March 2017, and was performed by Central Florida Vocal Arts in November 2017.
 His songs and choral works have been performed throughout the United States, and his projects have received grants from the National Endowment for the Arts and state arts councils in Massachusetts, Ohio, Florida, and California.

 Born and raised near Kansas City, Missouri, Curt and his wife Cathy reside in Saint Augustine, Florida, with their 15-year-old yorkiepoo Stranger.